 The Trust's procedures are governed by a set of Administrative Regulations.
-This public document has been updated to reflect the changes in administration and is available through the Trust's website, www.shetlandcharitabletrust.co.uk.
+This public document is available through the Trust's website, www.shetlandcharitabletrust.co.uk.

 Minutes

 The public minutes of all meetings of the Board, together with the relevant reports, are available electronically through the Trust's website.